Brain health tips for seniors

 Maintain a healthy diet

 To maintain an active and healthy mind, a healthy body is a must.
-Eating healthy and balancing your diet while enjoying physical activities are crucial to maximize brain function, as a result, improve your overall health.
+Eating healthy and balancing your diet while enjoying physical activities are crucial to maximize brain function, as a result, improve overall health and wellness.

 Ph: Friday Family Home Care At 83.9 years, life expectancy at birth in Japan is one of the longest in the world.
 A quarter of Japanese people are over 65 today; by 2060 the proportion is projected to rise...